wmhilton-stoplight/platform-docs/4.-documentation/documentation-quick-start.md

 * Updating the [Table of Contents](../4.-documentation/Sidebar/d.table-of-contents.md).
 * Organizing [project files](../2.-workspaces/c.config.md).
 * Linking across [APIs and articles](../4.-documentation/stoplight-urls.md#about-relative-links).
-* [Creating sytle guides](../2a.-style-guides/a.style-guide-projects.md) to enforce API consistency.
+* [Creating style guides](../2a.-style-guides/a.style-guide-projects.md) to enforce API consistency.

 ## Studio Desktop

 Studio Desktop provides a similar experience for creating APIs and supplemental documentation.
-The most noticeable difference between Studio Web and Studio Desktop is that you cannot publish documentation to Stoplight from Studio Desktop.
+The most noticeable difference between Studio Web and Studio Desktop is that you can't publish documentation to Stoplight from Studio Desktop.
 You can, however, use the Stoplight CLI to publish from an continuous integration server or from local files.
 See [Stoplight CLI](https://meta.stoplight.io/docs/platform/ZG9jOjQ1NTQxMw-publish-with-the-stoplight-cli).

 The Studio Desktop start page contains three options: